What do pumpkin seeds, leafy greens and avocado have in common?

 Magnesium is a powerful mineral responsible for over 300 different functions of the body.
 In fact, every organ in the body needs magnesium.
 It helps regulate your blood pressure, keeps your bones strong, powers up your immune system, and affects your heart rhythm.
 It’s kind of a big deal!

 Some studies estimate that up to 70% of the population is deficient in magnesium.
 In fact, many health experts believe that magnesium deficiency is one of the largest health concerns facing our nation today.
-That said, it’s important to optimize your diet to make sure you’re getting enough and learn to recognize the symptoms that may indicate a deficiency.
+That said, it’s important to optimize your intake to make sure you’re getting enough magnesium in your diet and learn to recognize the symptoms that may indicate a deficiency.

 Are you getting enough in your diet?

 The answer is likely a big fat no. Dietary surveys of Americans consistently show intakes of magnesium are lower than the DRI.
 And while magnesium is prevalent in many foods, soil erosion, farming practices, herbicide use, and food processing (such as refining grains) actually deplete our food of magnesium.

 There are also certain health conditions and medications that decrease absorption from the food we’re eating.
 Those with Type 2 Diabetes, gastrointestinal diseases (IBS, gastritis, colitis, inflammatory bowel disease, etc), and liver damage are at a higher risk for magnesium deficiency.

 Other factors that can lead to magnesium deficiency:

 - Drinking too much coffee, soda, or alcohol

 - Prolonged stress